Chetan-Barange/Chetan-Barange/README.md

 Hi 👋, I'm Chetan Barange
 A Passionate Software Developer from India

-🌟 About Me:
-I am a dedicated and enthusiastic software developer with a knack for crafting efficient and innovative solutions.
-My expertise lies in Python and the MERN stack, and I am constantly exploring new technologies to expand my skill set.
+🌟 About Me: I am a dedicated and enthusiastic software developer with a knack for crafting efficient and innovative solutions.
+My expertise lies in Python and the MERN stack and I am constantly exploring new technologies to expand my skill set.

-🔭 Current Focus:

-Building robust applications using Python
-Delving deeper into the MERN Stack for full-stack development 🌱 What I’m Exploring:
+🔭 Current Focus: Building robust applications using Python Delving deeper into the MERN Stack for full-stack development

-Advanced Software Development techniques
-Learning and implementing modern best practices in engineering 👯 Let’s Collaborate!
+🌱 What I’m Exploring: Advanced Software Development techniques Learning and implementing modern best practices in engineering

+👯 Let’s Collaborate!
 I’m eager to contribute to dynamic projects and grow alongside talented teams.

 🤝 Seeking Opportunities:
 Looking for a full-time role where I can apply my skills and grow as a professional.

 💬 Let’s Talk About:

-Software Development
+#Software Development
-Engineering best practices
+#Engineering best practices
-Creating impactful applications
+#Creating impactful applications

 📫 Reach Out to Me:

 Email: chetanbarangecb@gmail.com